google/serialization.dart/README.md

 ## Warning - Generated code size implications

-This library uses `dart:mirrors` which can significantly increase the size of the generated JavaScript.
+There are two different libraries which can be imported.
+The default library does not use `dart:mirrors`, so you need to write or generate SerializationRule classes for everything that can be serialized and make sure they're added to your Serialization instances.
+For a nicer experience you can import `serialization\_mirrors.dart`, but this uses `dart:mirrors`, which can significantly increase the size of generated JavasScript when compiled with dart2js.
 You can use `@MirrorsUsed` to try to mitigate this issue.

 ## Requests and bugs